 Lock-up Agreements.
 Our senior executive officers and directors and Marriott have entered into lock-up agreements that prohibit them from selling, pledging, transferring or otherwise disposing of our common stock or securities convertible into our common stock for a period of 180 days after the date of this prospectus.
-In addition, in accordance with the registration rights agreement, subject to specified exceptions, holders of shares of common stock sold in our July 2004 private placement have agreed not to offer, pledge, sell or otherwise dispose of any of shares of our common stock or securities convertible into our common stock that they have acquired prior to the date of this prospectus, and are not selling in this offering, for 60 days following the date of this prospectus.
+In addition, in accordance with the registration rights agreement, subject to specified exceptions, holders of shares of common stock sold in our July 2004 private placement have agreed not to offer, pledge, sell or otherwise dispose of any of shares of our common stock or securities convertible into our common stock that they have acquired prior to the date of this prospectus, and are not selling in this offering, for 60 days following the effective date of the registration statement of which this prospectus is a part.
 Citigroup Global Markets Inc. and Friedman, Billings, Ramsey & Co., Inc., on behalf of the underwriters, may, in their discretion, release all or any portion of the common stock subject to the lock-up agreements with our directors and officers at any time without notice or stockholder approval, in which case, our other stockholders would also be released from the restrictions pursuant to the registration rights agreement.